Sensei-911/Yui/README.md

 ## License

-As long as you follow the license, whatever you do i don't care.
-However, i do not take any responsibility.
+As long as you follow the license, whatever you do I do not care.
+However, I do not take any responsibility.